 - Awesome Points Transfer Ratios.
 You can transfer ThankYou points to participating frequent traveler programs at very attractive ratios – occasionally better than 1-to-1.
 That’s fairly rare in the travel rewards niche, where it’s common to see ratios of 5-to-1, 10-to-1, and even higher.

 - Hefty Annual Fee.
-This card’s $450 annual fee pays for a lot of luxury benefits, so it’s probably worthwhile for frequent travelers who like to move in style.
+This card’s $495 pays for a lot of luxury benefits, so it’s probably worthwhile for frequent travelers who like to move in style.
 However, even by the standards of directly comparable cards, it’s on the high side, and may, therefore, turn off some cost-conscious cardholders.
-Diners Club Elite ($300 annual fee) is more reasonable.

 - Confusing Redemption System.
 Citi Prestige uses a variation of the ThankYou Rewards program, which is one of the more complicated and expansive credit card rewards programs around.
 Redemption minimums and point values vary widely depending on how you redeem: different merchandise and cash equivalent categories (such as gift cards and regular cash) all have different minimums, values, and special considerations.
-And, while the best redemption options undoubtedly involve travel, the ThankYou travel booking portal has limitations – for example, no Southwest Airlines flights.
+And, while the best redemption options undoubtedly involve travel, the ThankYou travel booking portal has limitations.
 Unless you’re already familiar with ThankYou Rewards, it’s likely to take you a few hours to get familiar with the program, read all the fine print, and learn the best ways to maximize the value of your points.

 - No Companion Airfare.
 Citi Prestige doesn’t come with a complimentary companion airfare benefit, a potentially powerful perk that can save you hundreds (and potentially thousands) of dollars per year.
 You can use your annual air travel credit to cover the cost of a companion’s ticket, but using your credit in this fashion interferes with your ability to use it on other worthy purchases, such as baggage fees and in-flight meals.
 By contrast, American Express Delta Reserve gives you one free companion airfare voucher every time you renew your card.

 - Has a Preset Spending Limit.
 As a credit card, Citi Prestige has a preset spending limit that restricts your ability to make multiple large purchases in short succession.
 This is a drawback for international travelers who regularly purchase expensive overseas flights and hotel rooms, as well as people who need to make large non-travel purchases (perhaps for DIY home improvement projects).
-Some direct competitors, including American Express Platinum, are charge cards without preset spending limits.
-These cards boost your spending power, as long as you can pay off your balances in full each month.
+Some direct competitors, including American Express Platinum don’t have preset spending limits.
+Such cards boost your spending power, as long as you can pay off your balances in full each month.